GPU-Accelerated X-ray Pulse Profile Modeling

-Second, PPM is computationally intensive: accurate forward models must couple relativistic ray tracing, realistic atmospheric beaming, rotation-induced oblateness, and instrumental background/calibration systematics.
-Rigorous Bayesian inference (e.g., nested sampling or ensemble MCMC) typically requires $\sim 10^{6}$--$10^{8}$ likelihood evaluations in a high-dimensional parameter space \citep{2020MNRAS.493.3132S,2021JOSS....6.3001B}, and incorporating radio constraints or joint NICER+XMM data further increases the cost \citep{Miller2021,Salmi_2024_j0740,Choudhury24}.
-Third, there is an accuracy-speed trade-off: coarse angular/phase/energy grids can bias the likelihood and thus the posteriors for certain hotspot configurations, whereas the near-converged resolutions needed for robust inference (i.e., to render numerical errors subdominant to Poisson counting fluctuation) make forward modeling computationally demanding and can limit the scale of large-scale Bayesian analyses \citep{Choudhury_2024_waveform,Bogdanov_19,Bogdanov_21,Salmi_2024_Complex,Vinciguerra24}.
+Second, PPM is computationally intensive: accurate forward models must couple relativistic ray tracing, realistic atmospheric beaming, rotation-induced oblateness, and instrumental background and calibration systematics.
+Rigorous Bayesian inference (e.g., nested sampling or ensemble Markov chain Monte Carlo, i.e., MCMC) typically requires $\sim 10^{6}$--$10^{8}$ likelihood evaluations in a high-dimensional parameter space \citep{2020MNRAS.493.3132S,2021JOSS....6.3001B} and incorporating radio constraints or joint NICER+XMM data further increases the cost \citep{Miller2021,Salmi_2024_j0740,Choudhury24}.
+Third, there is an accuracy-speed trade-off: coarse angular, phase, and energy grids can bias the likelihood and, thus, the posteriors for certain hotspot configurations; whereas the near-converged resolutions needed for robust inference (i.e., to render numerical errors subdominant to Poisson counting fluctuation) make forward modeling computationally demanding and can limit the scale of large-scale Bayesian analyses \citep{Choudhury_2024_waveform,Bogdanov_19,Bogdanov_21,Salmi_2024_Complex,Vinciguerra24}.
 Recent cross-code tests and case studies identify extreme geometries where insufficient resolution measurably alters the waveform and likelihood computation, motivating higher-resolution validation runs \citep{Choudhury_2024_waveform}.
 At present, the relatively large observational uncertainties from NICER mean that resolution choices do not yet have a visible effect on shifting the inferred mass-radius.
-Nonetheless, these differences are expected to become important for future missions.
+Nonetheless, these differences are expected to become important for future missions such as {eXTP}, for which PPM is a key dense-matter science driver \citep{eXTP_Watts,eXTP_Li}.
 In practice, a single high-fidelity likelihood evaluation can take $\sim 10,\mathrm{s}$ or more (depending on resolution and model complexity), so many analyses adopt simplified hotspot parameterizations and/or multistage workflows (coarse-resolution exploration followed by high-resolution verification) to keep compute costs tractable.
 The principal bottleneck remains computational speed.